frc1418/2017-dashboard/README.md

 ### Using dashboard as Application
 The preferred method of using the dashboard is to run it using the [Electron](http://electron.atom.io) framework.
 Your dashboard will be its own application, and will be easy to manipulate.

+If you need to interact through the robotpy simulator or similar, run the following command.
+If not, skip on.

+    python3 -m pynetworktables2js --robot 127.0.0.1

 While in the dashboard directory, run:

     npm start